When Composite Likelihood Meets Stochastic Approximation: Asymptotic Normality

 We proceed assuming $0<\alpha <1$.
 Then, the other two cases follow similarly.
-Note that, in such an asymptotic regime, $(T_n+n)/T_n\xrightarrow[n]{}1/(1-\alpha)$, which is a positive finite constant.
-Under Assumptions 4 and 6, by Lemmata 1 and 2 in \cite{polyak1992acceleration}, we can write the average error of the algorithm as
+Note that, in such an asymptotic regime, $(T_n+n)/T_n\xrightarrow[n]{}1/(1-\alpha)$, which is a positive finite constant, and therefore we rescale that sum by $\sqrt{T_n+n}$.
+Thus, by using (\ref{eq:upd_decomp}), it follows that